Michael E. Mann: Awards and honors

 On April 28, 2014, the National Center for Science Education announced that its first annual Friend of the Planet award had been presented to Mann and Richard Alley.
 In the same year, Mann was named as a Highly Cited Researcher by the Institute for Scientific Information (ISI).
 In 2015 he was elected Fellow of the American Association for the Advancement of Science, and in 2016 he was elected Vice Chair of the Topical Group on Physics of Climate (GPC) at the American Physical Society (APS).

 On June 19, 2017, Climate One at the Commonwealth Club of California said that he would be honored with the 7th annual Stephen H. Schneider Award for Outstanding Science Communication.

 He received the James H. Shea Award from the National Association of Geoscience Teachers for his "exceptional contribution in writing or editing Earth science materials for the general public or teachers of Earth science."

 On February 8, 2018, the Center for Inquiry announced that Mann had been elected as a 2017 Fellow of its Committee for Skeptical Inquiry.

 On February 14, 2018, the American Association for the Advancement of Science announced that Mann was chosen to receive the 2018 Public Engagement with Science award.

 On September 4, 2018, the American Geophysical Union announced Mann as the 2018 recipient of its Climate Communication Prize.

 On February 12, 2019, Mann and Warren Washington were named to receive the 2019 Tyler Prize for Environmental Achievement.

 In April 2020, he was elected member of the National Academy of Sciences.
 Along with Antonella Santuccione Chadha, he also received the World Sustainability Award from the MDPI Sustainability Foundation.

 In 2022, the American Physical Society recognized Mann with the Leo Szilard Lectureship Award "for distinguished contributions to the public's understanding of climate science controversies, and to how our individual and collective actions can mitigate climate change."

 In 2023 the American Humanist Association gave Mann their 2023 Humanist of the Year award.

 In 2024, the British Royal Society named Mann as a Foreign Member.

+In 2026, Center for Inquiry named Mann and Peter Hotez co-winners for The Robert P. Balles Prize in Critical Thinking.